-The management system provides automatic correlation; it has the means to automatically infer connections between multiple alerts and group them together as incidents, but manual or custom incidents cannot be created.
+The management system provides automatic correlation via event aggregation, which groups together similar incidents; it has the means to automatically infer connections between multiple alerts and group them together as incidents, but manual or custom incidents cannot be created.
+Incidents are annotated and tracked to resolution with comments that are timestamped and associated to the handling user.